 Like a regular file, a migrated file has an inode.
-Only an offline file requires the intervention of the DMF daemon to access its data; a dual-state file is accessed directly from the online disk copy.
+An offline file or a partial-state file requires the intervention of the DMF daemon to access its offline data; a dual-state file is accessed directly from the online disk copy.